 After you register the endpoint you can test it.
 A listener must be running or a queue available on the target endpoint for the service bus post from the plug-in to happen.

-- Open a canvas or model-driven application for the same organization that you registered the service endpoint under.
+Open the Dynamics 365 Customer Engagement (on-premises) web application for the same organization that you registered the service endpoint under.

 You can now unregister the endpoint, if so desired, by selecting it in the tool’s tree view and click Unregister.